-The Freudian School of Psychoanalysis has tried to identify and explain (in clear and conscious contrast with post-Freudian developments) the naturalist and rationalist fundamentals that represent the fundamental assumptions behind the theory and practice of psychoanalysis.
+The School of Freudian Psychoanalysis has tried to identify and explain (in clear and conscious contrast with post-Freudian developments) the naturalist and rationalist fundamentals that represent the fundamental assumptions behind the theory and practice of psychoanalysis.

-This has essentially involved in two aspects:
+This has essentially involved two aspects:

 • an epistemological aspect, regarding the establishment of objectivity inherent in psychoanalytic theory (metapsychology).

 Training may only be discussed in the light of the scientific statute of psychoanalysis, because as soon as it is seen as a science, it requires scientists.
 This is the perspective from which our deliberations on the training of psychoanalysts developed.
 The psychoanalyst is neither a shaman nor a spiritual director, but merely a scientist.

 Consequently, the first thing the psychoanalyst needs is a wealth of specific knowledge in this field of study.
 Since there is no university course - at least, in Italy – which comprises all the disciplines that a psychoanalyst requires in order to be up to the task, it has fallen to our School to make up for this deficiency.
 The School - adhering to the tradition inaugurated by Freud himself - accepts applicants from all cultural backgrounds and, during cycles of teaching and study, supplements their basic training with the missing elements.
 At the same time - for precautionary reasons that are amply justified in the theoretical corpus of psychoanalysis – it is required that applicants should submit to a personal analysis by a School analyst of their choosing.
 Lastly, during the start of the psychoanalytic practice, the applicant is required to discuss the clinical cases with at least one senior and experienced analyst.